adaptive-machine-learning/CapyMOA/docs/testing.md

 pytest --doctest-modules -k src
 ```

-The `-k src` flag tells pytest to only run tests in the `src` directory.
+The `-k src` flag tells PyTest to run tests only in the `src` directory.
 This is useful
 if you only want to run doctests in source code but not PyTest tests.

 Alternatively, you can run all unit tests with the same configuration as continuous integration: